- Car Accidents

 Generated from the small claims demand letter tool.
 October 30, 2015 Via Priority Mail with Delivery Confirmation Mr. John Doe 123 Main Street Sacramento CA, 12345 Re: Demand for Payment Dear Mr. Doe: Please be advised that you owe me the sum of $5,000.00 because I slipped in your establishment and broke my foot.
 This will be your only chance to settle this matter before I file suit against you in Small Claims Court.
 I am agreeable to a lump sum payment, or to a payment plan.
 Please contact me on or before November 9, 2015 for purposes of settling this matter.
 If I do not hear from you on or before November 9, 2015, I will file a lawsuit against you without further notice.
 It is in your best interest to settle this matter before a lawsuit is filed.
 If a judgment is obtained against you, it will negatively affect your ability to get credit, you will be ordered to pay court costs, and you will incur interest at a rate of 10% per annum.
 Based on the foregoing, I expect payment in the amount of $5,000.00 made payable to me, 123 Keller Avenue, Anytown, CA, 12345 no later than November 9, 2015.
 (I can be reached at: (Telephone: 916-555-1212).)
 If you decide to ignore this demand for payment, I will further pursue all of its legal remedies without further notice to you.
 This letter serves as evidence that I have attempted to resolve this matter informally.
 Sincerely, Jane Doe 123 Keller Avenue Sacramento, CA, 12345 (Telephone: 916-555-1212) cc: Mary Doe

 If the demand letter is not accepted, you still have the opportunity to take the person to court by filing a small claims action.
 Most counties in California provide a small claims advisor service to assist with filing.
 Sacramento county small claims advisory offers a detailed description of what is needed to file a small claims suit and the address for filing.
-If the amount in question exceeds $10,000 or you need assistance writing a demand letter to an insurance company, the experienced attorneys on our staff can help you make the most of your case.
+If the amount in question exceeds $10,000 or you need assistance writing a demand letter to an insurance company, the experienced personal injury attorneys on our staff can help you make the most of your case.